-The nine-day residential workshop on Monitoring and Evaluation of Global Health Programs will provide platform for state of the art tools and techniques.
+The eight-day residential workshop on Monitoring and Evaluation of Global Health Programs will provide the platform for state of the art tools and techniques.
 By the end of the workshop, participants will be able to:

 • develop monitoring and evaluation plans by applying knowledge and skills gained throughout the workshop

 • train professionals working in various health programs on basic concepts and practical approaches towards effective programmatic monitoring and evaluation

 • discuss programmatic applications of the main tools and data systems used to monitor and evaluate health programs